caltechlibrary/acacia/INSTALL.md

 3. Change into the repostiory directory on your machine
 4. run Python 3's pip to install dependencies
 5. Configure the Acacia database
-6. Configure the user database
-7. Setup user accounts.
+6. Setup user accounts.
-8. Setup/run the web service
+7. Setup/run the web service

 This is an example shell session of taking the following step 2 through 8 in a development environment.
 NOTE: It assume's eprinttools already